mindspore-ai/docs/tutorials/experts/source_en/debug/aoe.md

 ## Overview

 Ascend Optimization Engine (AOE) is an automatic tuning tool that makes full use of limited hardware resources to meet the performance requirements of operators and the entire network.
-The AOE tool includes online and offline tuning modes.
-The more information about the online, offline, and the operators supported by the two tune mode can be got in [Tune Mode](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/600alphaX/developmenttools/devtool/aoe_16_001.html).
+The more information about the AOE can be got in [Introduction to AOE](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/600alphaX/developmenttools/devtool/aoe_16_001.html).
 This document mainly introduces how to use the AOE to tune in MindSpore training scenarios.

 ## Enabling Tune